 I placed the cake together first then iced out all together.
 I put a small border around the tombstone and cake, black roses and then added the writing.

 Thanks for all the great over the hill cakes on this site that provide so much inspiration for everyone!

-Cool Homemade Over the Hill Cake
+One of the Coolest Homemade Over the Hill Cakes

 As you can see, over the hills cakes, is for somebody coming on in age.
 The cake was made with a 10″ square cake pan.
 I baked the hill in a Pyrex bowl.
 I used a grass tip for the borders the edge of the path and the hill.
 The rocks are chocolate rocks I bought at a grocery store.
 I just printed the signs off my computer and taped them to toothpicks.

 Fun Buttercream Birthday Cake